5 Tips for Creating Unique Characters

 The expected reaction when the narrator picks his pocket would be for him to erupt at her, and for her to flee.
 But instead, the pickpocket makes a clever quip, and the man reacts with compassion instead of anger.
 This instantly makes both characters more unique.

-Use minor flaws to make characters relatable
+Use minor flaws to make your character relatable

 You’ve probably already thought of a major flaw for your protagonist to overcome.
 But have you thought about the more harmless faults that make us human?
 Readers like characters they can see themselves in, and a minor realistic flaw is a great way to create a connection.